Gellu Srinivas Yadav: Political life

 While pursuing graduation, Gellu Srinivas Yadav actively participated in protests along with BC Welfare Association President R. Krishnaiah on issues related to Backward Class students.
 He was elected as President, Govt.
 B.C.
 Hostel, Amberpet (2003 to 2006).

 Gellu Srinivas Yadav joined the TRS party during the formation of the party in 2001.
 He was one of the founding members of the Telangana Rashtra Samithi Vidyarthi (TRSV).
 He was the TRSV President of AV College in Domalguda (2003-2006), TRSV President of Telugu University (2006-2007), General Secretary of Telangana Student Joint Action Committee (JAC).
 He became Osmania University TRSV President in 2011 and TRSV State President in 2017.

+TRS Party has named Gellu Srinivas Yadav as the party candidate for the Huzurabad by-election.
+He was defeated by Eatala Rajender of the Bharatiya Janata Party (BJP), in the end losing by 23855 votes.